nvda-es/devguides_translation/original_docs/spladdoninternals.md

 There are important arguments in use: the function (task) to be performed and arguments for this function.
 The most important argument is the last one: Studio 5.0x and 5.10 expects different arguments when told to report number of items scanned so far.

 Despite limitations of Python's threading routines, if used properly, it can open new possibilities, and you saw some of them above: microphone alarm and background library scan.
 Use of threads in the Studio app module also allows NVDA to be responsive while using Studio and allows background tasks to be faithful to the tasks at hand.
 We'll come back to threads when we talk about encoder connection routines.
-There is a more "magical" feature we'll visit, and this is our next stop on the SPL Studio Add-on Internals: Cart Explorer.
+There is a more "magical" feature we'll visit, and this is our next stop on the Add-on Internals: Cart Explorer.

 ## The magic behind Cart Explorer